kg583/TIGHT/README.md

 	* Entries are within the range `[~1,1]`

 ## Premade Graphs
-Premade graphs are stored as their edge lists; use `EXT` to extract the graph by name and set its graph characteristics.
+Premade graphs are stored as their edge lists; use `LOAD` to extract the graph by name and set its graph characteristics.
 A list of premade graphs is given in `graphs.md`; all premade graphs are saved in the group `TIGHTGDB`.

 # Programs